Aliases for RAB31 Gene

 RAB31 (RAB31, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are Metabolism of proteins and Innate Immune System.
+Diseases associated with RAB31 include Estrogen-Receptor Positive Breast Cancer and Choroid Cancer.
+Among its related pathways are RAB GEFs exchange GTP for GDP on RABs and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GDP binding.
 An important paralog of this gene is RAB22A.

 UniProtKB/Swiss-Prot Summary for RAB31 Gene